 Use this metric to discover who engaged with a page’s posts over a daily, weekly or 28 day interval.

 Why track People Engaged?

-Marketers rely on this metric to determine who their most engaged audience segment is.
-From there, they can tailor their content to better suit this demographic.
+Marketers rely on this metric to determine their most engaged audience segment.
+From there, they can tailor their content to suit this demographic better.

-Facebook Insights provides such a comprehensive set of analytics tools for page managers to use for free, so it’s really in your best interests to check them out and get some in-depth knowledge about your page performance.
-Depending on your specific business goals, it’s up to you to decide which metrics are the most valuable, and track them accordingly.
+Facebook Insights provides a comprehensive set of analytics tools for page managers to use for free, so it’s in your best interest to check them out and get some in-depth knowledge about your page performance.
+Depending on your specific business goals, it’s up to you to decide which metrics are the most valuable and track them accordingly.